Top 5 most and least secure smart devices

 We call devices that have the highest tendency for privacy and security risks ‘vulnerable devices’.
 In a majority of cases, vulnerable devices will have open ports; of the 1,447 devices we monitored with open ports, 169 (12%) of those devices exhibited reported vulnerabilities.

 So, on to the list.

 Let’s start with the juicy stuff: devices with the most reported vulnerabilities:

 Controllers - 45%

 Smart home devices - 10%

 Media players - 6%

-Computers often have their own security and privacy systems, such as anti-virus and security suites, that can combat vulnerabilities.
+Computers often have their own security and privacy systems, such as antivirus and security suites, that can combat malware and vulnerabilities.
 However, this type of protection just isn’t available for everything else on your network (until now!).

-During our beta, we also found devices that showed no vulnerabilities.
-This doesn’t mean they’re 100% secure, or that they will never be vulnerable, just that they were well behaved over the last 12 months.
+During our beta, we also found devices that showed no reported vulnerabilities.
+This doesn’t mean they’re 100% secure, or that they will never be vulnerable, just that started out being well-engineered from a security perspective.
+Even so, they still could be hacked or become infected with malware.
 That’s why we monitor every device all day, every day.
-If something changes, we catch it.
+If something happens, we catch it.

 That being said, here are our top 5 most secure smart devices: